mirjanacale/Mollavie/README.md

 These platforms support the **brand presence and discoverability** of *Mollavie Art*, fulfilling the digital marketing objective of the Full-Stack Toolkit.
 They demonstrate both the potential and the practice of marketing artwork through modern platforms.

+##  Newsletter Signup

+To support user engagement and digital marketing goals, *Mollavie Art* includes a fully functional newsletter signup form.

+###  Technical Overview

+- **Location**: Available on every page in the footer (`base.html`)
+- **Model**: `NewsletterSubscriber` model stores unique email addresses
+- **Validation**: Prevents duplicate signups using Django's ORM
+- **Feedback**: Users receive success or info messages using Django's `messages` framework

+###  Why It Matters

+This feature demonstrates the ability to:

+- Collect user data for future email marketing
+- Apply form handling and model logic securely
+- Integrate consistent user experience elements (UX)

+The setup is ready for integration with a tool like **Mailchimp** or **SendGrid** in the future.

   ## Wireframes

 Below are wireframes for each major feature/page of Mollavie.
 These illustrate the layout and user flow, helping guide the design and development process.
 (Replace image links with your actual wireframes as needed.)